Key Takeaways

 Can US Companies Hire Remote Workers From a Foreign Country?

-Contract arrangements still allow you to provide an employment-like experience with full-time roles and paid time off (PTO).
+Contract arrangements allow you to provide an employment-like experience with full-time roles and paid time off (PTO).
 Additionally, it’s possible to offer other employee benefits, such as health insurance or gym memberships, through online methods.

 This makes it easier to ensure your remote foreign workers have access to all they need for optimal job satisfaction and performance.